Typical scene below Bonsai.

 It is best to take the Shortcut Trail from the small parking lot.
 Leave the lot, head up the stairs, cross underneath Venus Wall.
 At the obvious boulder-strewn wash, cut uphill.
 This will deposit you on the right side of Bonsai.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Bonsai:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Bonsai:

 Featured Route For Bonsai

 Peer Pressure 5.10d 6b+ 21 VII+ 21 E3 5b New Hampshire

 Peer pressure takes the intimidating line right up the corner between Kundilini (5.12d) and Social Outcast (5.12a).
 This route is a favorite at the grade.
 If you don't have it dialed in, it can get quite pumpy near the chains (to avoid falling at the chains climb to a good hold at the top before clipping).Starting with a stick clip due to a nasty tumble factor.
 Head up the right wall on super crimpy holds then up and left in to the corner proper and use pods and pockets to get to the wicked nice...[more]
 Browse More Classics in New Hampshire